SavaltoreHungca/Android-Spider/README.md

 ```
 Output:
 ```
-you fetched data in below:
+you fetched data printed below:
 ["news.
 Did physicists create a wormhole in a quantum computer?.
 An unusual teleportation experiment is just ordinary quantum physics, but was inspired by tunnels through an exotic ‘toy universe’. ","Heralded Alzheimer’s drug works — but safety concerns loom.
 Eisai and Biogen share clinical trial da...
 ```